aspose-cells/Aspose.Cells-Doc-md/java/release-notes/aspose-cells-for-java/release-notes-2020/aspose-cells-for-java-20-9-release-notes/_index.md

 ### **Adds WarningType.InvalidAutoFilterRange enum.**

-Represents the warning type that the range could not autofiltered.
+Represents the warning type that the range could not auto filtered.

 ### **Adds Chart.DisplayNaAsBlank property.**